xiaoli-dong/pcrValidator/README.md

 # Prepare the reference database for searching

-If you do not have reference set, you can use our provided script to download your interested references from NCBI to use as the searching databaes.
+If you do not have reference sequences, you can use the script below to download your preferred sequences from NCBI.
 To use the script, user needs to provide a query string.
 The query string can be built by using ncbi's [Nucleotide Advanced Search Builder](https://www.ncbi.nlm.nih.gov/nuccore/advanced/)

 ```
 # check the script input options: